BT Home Hub vs Sky Hub vs Virgin Super Hub

-TalkTalk and Virgin Media both require users to adjust the setting via the wireless router's configuration page, not difficult, but, much less convenient.
+TalkTalk and Virgin Media both require users to adjust the setting via the wireless router's configuration page: not difficult, but much less convenient.

 Wireless routers from the big four broadband providers

-The reality is that you can connect any router, Sky Hub or not, to the box via Ethernet in order to access these services.
+The reality is that users can connect any router, Sky Hub or not, to the box via Ethernet in order to access these services.
 That said, it's possible to create a wireless connection between your Sky+ box and hub by using the separate Sky "Connector", which costs around £22.